This blog post contains affiliate links. Thanks for keeping my creativity afloat.

-As I sit down to write this post, I am feeling refreshed and energized.
+As I sit down to write this post, I am feeling refreshed and energized from vacationing in Costa Rica.
 Turns out, a week in the lush Costa Rican rainforest snuggled up in a hammock with a good book was just what I needed.

 Some things to mention about the homes in Costa Rica.
 Toilets are on septic systems.
 You can’t flush toilet paper.
 I repeat, do not flush the toilet paper!
 The electricity tends to go in and out.
 Bring a couple flashlights just in case.
 Also, most of the stoves are hooked up to a tank of gas.
 Air conditioning is rare and most places are filled with high power fans (which totally do the job).